Skoda Octavia Estate - Interior & comfort

 No mere makeover, the Octavia's interior takes a fresh new approach.
 Its dashboard is dominated by a wide span of metallic trim, above which sits a slim infotainment display.
 This measures 8.25-inches in entry-level cars and 10 inches in higher trims, with standard Apple CarPlay and Android Auto functionality.

 Soft-touch materials and ambient lighting help the Octavia feel more upmarket and it's pleasantly uncluttered inside, with even the volume taken care of by a slider at the bottom of the screen.
 Touch-sensitive controls have proved frustrating in some models but they work pretty well here, and can also be used to zoom in and out on the sat nav.
 Below this, there's a discreet row of rocker switches and a centre console with a small toggle-style gear selector for automatics.
-This frees up lots of space, even allowing your smartphone to sit in front of it and charge wirelessly.
+This frees up lots of space, even allowing your smartphone to sit in front of it and charge wirelessly (if you’ve chosen this optional function).

 There are digital instrument dials (measuring 10.25 inches) with clear graphics, sitting behind a new two-spoke steering wheel.
 A built-in eSIM and modem means the Octavia is always connected, enabling features like eCall.
 They also allow owners to access vehicle information remotely.
 Up to five USB-C ports allow every occupant to charge their portable device while on the move.
 Clever touches include a conveniently placed USB-C port in the headlining next to the rear view mirror, which allows you to power a dashcam while keeping the wiring neat.

-SE Technology focuses more on business users, but it’s a great fit for private buyers too.
-It benefits from front and rear parking sensors and the upgraded 10-inch touch screen with sat nav, but only costs slightly more than the SE First Edition model.
+A previous SE Technology version focused more on business users, but it’s a great fit for private buyers too.
+It benefits from front and rear parking sensors and the upgraded 10-inch touchscreen with sat nav.

-Stepping up to the SE L First Edition model adds chrome exterior trim, rear privacy glass, headlight washers and electrically adjustable and folding wing mirrors.
+Stepping up to the SE L model adds chrome exterior trim, rear privacy glass, headlight washers and heated and folding door mirrors.
 Inside the larger 10-inch infotainment touchscreen is standard, including voice control.
-Front heated seats and microsuede cloth upholstery and LED ambient interior lighting are also included.
+Front heated seats, microsuede cloth upholstery and LED ambient interior lighting are also included.
 Additional safety features include adaptive cruise control, front and rear parking sensors and blindspot detection.